jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 href="https://twitter.com/Smingleigh/status/1060325665671692288?ref_src=twsrc%5Etfw">November
 8, 2018</a></blockquote>

 Poor robot.
-He just wanted to do well and please his creator and didn’t try to destroy humanity even once.
-What a good boy.
+It just wanted to do well and please its creator and didn’t try to destroy humanity even once.

 These unexpected outcomes are the result of emergent behavior from unsupervised optimization by actors in a complex system training to maximize positive